How to Dehydrate Ground Pork – Dehydrating Ground Pork, A Step-by-Step Guide

 Weights, Measures, and Serving Sizes

-This information is from a recent entry from the notes we keep on most of our food dehydration projects.
+This information is summarized from the notes we keep in our logbook for most of our food dehydration efforts.

-Insider Tips
+Dehydrator Chef Insider Tips

 Add these dehydrated pork crumbles to your favorite freeze-dried food pouches.
 Be sure to compensate by adding a bit more water as you prepare your meal.